repat/droid-break/README.md

 Anyway, we believe it's the best we can come up with and that in many cases it's the better choice.
 If you think an app is missing, please write an [email](http://droid-break.info/support.html "support") or fork the project on github and make a pull request.

+Of course, github and neocities are not always in sync, so it might take a while for the update to appear.

 Also, you might want to consider to flash a custom ROM like [Cyanogen Mod](http://www.cyanogenmod.org/ "CyanogenMod") on your device and install a different market, e.g. [F-Droid](https://f-droid.org/ "F-Droid").
 I will compile some information on how to do that later on.